-The practice is open between 8am and 6.30pm Monday to Friday.
-Appointments were from 8.30am to 11am every morning and 3.20pm to 5.50pm daily.
-In addition to pre-bookable appointments that could be made in advance, urgent appointments were also available for people that needed them.
+The practice was open with consultations available between 8am and 6.30pm Monday to Friday.
+Extended hours were offered 7.30am to 8am Monday and Friday mornings and 8am to 11am Saturday mornings.
+In addition to pre-bookable appointments that could be booked up to three months in advance, urgent appointments were also available for people that needed them at the urgent same day clinic.
+The next routine GP appointment was seen to be in four days time.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local CCG and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was above national averages.